-The Council's Policy was last comprehensively reviewed in 2014/15, prior to implementation of the Care Act on 1st April 2015.
-In Autumn 2019, Scrutiny members contributed to a task and finish group to consider a range of options for amendment to the Policy and make recommendations for which options should be subject to public consultation.
-Cabinet broadly approved Scrutiny's recommendations and the consultation took place between 2nd January and 1st April 2020.
+In Autumn 2019, Health and Social Care Scrutiny members contributed to a task and finish group to consider a range of options for amendment to the Policy and make recommendations for which options should be subject to public consultation.
+Cabinet approved Scrutiny's recommendations and the consultation took place between 2nd January and 1st April 2020.

-Cabinet was due to decide which of the consulted upon options would be included in a revised charging Policy in June 2020, with a view to implementing a new Policy from July 2020.
+Cabinet was due to decide which of the consulted upon options would be included in a revised charging policy in June 2020, with a view to implementing a new policy from July 2020.
 Due to Covid-19, this has not been possible.
-A revised decision-making timetable recommenced with further consideration by Scrutiny, in November 2020.
+A revised decision-making timetable recommences with further consideration by Scrutiny, in November 2020.

-1.2 The Consultation
+1.2 The consultation

 The consultation included direct questionnaire mailouts to potentially affected service users (with a response rate of 25%), an online version of the questionnaire, and a range of events.
 The link to the online questionnaire was widely shared via ACCORD and others, and actively promoted by Healthwatch and others.
 Public events targeted relevant interest groups as well as daytime and evening events for members of the public.
-Events were supported by significant social media activity via Facebook, Twitter and other platforms.
+Events were supported by significant social media activity via Facebook, Twitter and other platforms

-The options consulted upon and the corresponding responses are summarised below (please see the report at Appendix B for full details):
+The consultation report provides some positive reading, in that a number of the options for change to the policy met with majority approval from written consultees.
+The options consulted upon and the corresponding responses are summarised below (please see the attached report for full details):